cqc2/pc-tunnel/README.md

 0.0100 27455.0000 4.0500 129<br>
 0.0100 27455.0000 4.0500 129<br>

-The las file is also accepted,though the text file is preferable.
+The las file is also accepted, though the text file is preferable.
 If your data is the other types, you should transform the data first.
 Here list the main funciotns of project, datail specification can be seen in source code.

 # The project includes:<br>
 ## 1. Gennerating orthoimage of tunnel wall